Why Does Website Speed Matter? + 7 Easy Tips To Improve It!

 Images are one of the most common slugs.

 Start swapping out your big, heavy images with nice easy, breezy, compressed ones & you should start to see a difference in your loading times.

-If you have a lot of pages to do this on, I suggest looking at your Google Analytics, see which pages get the MOST traffic, and starting with those pages.
+If you have a lot of pages to do this on, I suggest looking at your Google Analytics, seeing which pages get the MOST traffic, and starting with those pages.

-Also, don’t forget to delete the old ones out of the media library.
+Also, don’t forget to delete the old ones from the media library.